ywarezk/angular-matrix/01-rxjs/README.md

 - Can you use your rxjs knowledge to implement throttling?
 - can you use rxjs knowledge to make the search distinct?
 - try to avoid bad patterns like to many nesting

+## Student EX - spot the memory leak!

+In this ex you will work on the **memory-leak** project.
+You job is to identify and fix the memory leak  bug the app has.

+## Student EX - common rxjs operators